globalplex/globalplex-website-v1/README.md

 # Globalplex Web
 Repo for Globalplex homepage

+Theme is based on https://onepagelove.com/namari

-Master branch will automatically be pushed to globalplex.org
+Master branch will automatically be pushed live to www.globalplex.org